-The "Clear" command empties the entire notepad; the "Print" command sends the notes directly to your printer.
+The "Clear" command empties the entire notepad.

 "Level" lets you specify how many notes will be put into the notepad, from none at all up to the maximum, which includes everything that is even vaguely interesting.

 "End" returns to the Main Menu.